phalcon/cphalcon/README.md

 License
 -------
 Phalcon is open source software licensed under the New BSD License.
-See the docs/LICENSE.txt file for more